AntonioTorres23/OpenGL_Notes/OpenGL Camera Notes (Updated As Of 6-30-2025).md

 `view = glm::lookAt(cameraPos, cameraPos + cameraFront, cameraUp);`

-The view variable holds the look at function which takes 3 parameters, the position of the camera, the target at which the camera wants to point at.
+The view matrix variable holds the look at function which takes 3 parameters, the position of the camera, the target at which the camera wants to point at.
 As well as a vector that creates the right vector

-Here is the definition that are for the lookat function parameters that LearnOpenGl provides.
+Here is the definition that are for the `lookAt` function parameters that LearnOpenGL provides.

 1st position: Specifies the position of the camera in word coordinates.